SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 :doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,
 :doc:`Extensions`, and :doc:`Protocols`.

-Classes have additional capabilities that structures do not:
+Classes have additional capabilities that structures don't have:

-..
-XXX replace "capabilities" with a less attractive word

 * Inheritance enables one class to inherit the characteristics of another.
 * Type casting enables you to check and interpret the type of a class instance at runtime.